Codapult

 }

-When featureKey is set, the item is automatically hidden if that feature is disabled in appConfig.features.
+When featureKey is set, the item is automatically hidden if that feature is disabled in env.features (see the Feature toggles table).

 Dashboard sidebar